greengorych/greengorych.io/docs/posts/additional-wsl-distributions-list.md

 | Ubuntu 25.04            | amd64, arm64 |
 | Ubuntu 25.10            | amd64, arm64 |
 | Ubuntu 26.04 Snapshot 1 | amd64, arm64 |

+!!! info
+    An updated, additional list of WSL distributions is available in the [Distributions list][distributions-list] section of the Refference

+[distributions-list]: ../reference/distributions-list/

 ## Local setup